Skip to Main Content

 Prescription Medications

 Prescription drugs that are abused or used for non-medical reasons can alter brain activity and lead to dependence.
 Commonly abused classes of prescription drugs include opioids (often prescribed to treat pain), central nervous system depressants (often prescribed to treat anxiety and sleep disorders), and stimulants (prescribed to treat narcolepsy, ADHD, and obesity).
 Long- term use of opioids or central service system depressants can lead to physical dependence and addiction.
-Taken in high does, stimulants can lead to compulsive use, paranoia, dangerously high body temperatures and irregular
+Taken in high does, stimulants can lead to compulsive use, paranoia, dangerously high body temperatures and irregular.

 Tobacco/Nicotine